 Plan an office exercise challenge or hold a five minute stretching session every afternoon.
 Any kind of movement employees can have during the day will positively affect their health.

 Eating the right food can be an easy way to stay healthy and happy during the winter months.
 Avoiding sugar is important because sugar can make it harder to fight off those winter colds.

 Offering healthy options in the vending machines provides employees with easy access to better choices.
-Consider healthier options for your company's holiday party or host a healthy food tasting at work.
+Consider offering healthier options for your company's holiday party or hosting a healthy food tasting at work.
 Providing a microwave and refrigerator in the office for employees to store and cook their own food encourages bringing healthy options from home instead of running out to lunch.